marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   Warn when a typedef locally defined in a function is not used.
   This warning is enabled by :option:`-Wall`.

+.. option:: -Wno-unused-local-typedefs

+  Default option value for :option:`-Wunused-local-typedefs`.

-.. option:: -Wunused-parameter, -Wno-unused-parameter
+.. option:: -Wunused-parameter

   Warn whenever a function parameter is unused aside from its declaration.

   To suppress this warning use the ``unused`` attribute (see :ref:`variable-attributes`).

+.. option:: -Wno-unused-parameter

+  Default option value for :option:`-Wunused-parameter`.

-.. option:: -Wno-unused-result, -Wunused-result
+.. option:: -Wno-unused-result

   Do not warn if a caller of a function marked with attribute ``warn_unused_result`` (see :ref:`function-attributes`) does not use its return value.
 The default is :option:`-Wunused-result`.

+.. option:: -Wunused-result

+  Default option value for :option:`-Wno-unused-result`.

-.. option:: -Wunused-variable, -Wno-unused-variable
+.. option:: -Wunused-variable

   Warn whenever a local or static variable is unused aside from its declaration.
 This option implies :option:`-Wunused-const-variable`:samp:`=1` for C,